 The monitoring device has several buttons which parents will have to activate when certain activities are performed by the child.
 Any indication of heartburn during activities such as eating or sleeping is to be recorded by pressing a button.
 Parents will be required to keep a log of all of the child’s food intake and meal times, in addition to sleep times.

-The results of the study are often available 1-2 weeks after the test has been completed.
+The results of the study are often available one to two weeks after the test has been completed.
 Once the data is analyzed, the test will show if the child has gastroesophageal reflux disease (GERD) and the severity of the GERD (if present).